If you are interested in speaking at a School Board Meeting or submitting a written testimony, please email [email protected].

 The agenda for these meetings is posted 2 weeks before the meeting and can be found on the Meeting Materials page of the Board’s website The Board can add additional items to the agenda up until 48 hours before the meeting.

-Registration to speak at an Action meeting opens a 4 p.m. on the Monday before the meeting and closes at 4 p.m. the day before the meeting or when 30 speakers have registered.
-Because the number of speakers are limited to 30 at all meetings except the Public Hearings, it is best to register close to 4 p.m. on the Monday before the meeting.
+Registration to speak at an any meeting opens a 4 p.m. on the Monday before the meeting and closes at 4 p.m. the day before the meeting or when 30 speakers have registered.
+It is best to register close to 4 p.m. on the Monday before the meeting due to the limited number of speakers.
+Those who register after the 30 speaker limit is reached will be placed on a waiting list.
+They will be allowed to speak if some registered speakers do not show up.

 You can register online here, or by phone at 215-400-5959.
 You will need to provide your name, email, topic and status (parent, teacher, community member, etc.), and indicate whether you will speak in person or remotely via the District zoom link or by phone.

 You can also submit written comments online here or by hand delivery.
-They must be submitted by 4 p.m. on the business day before the meeting.
-There is no limit to the number of written comments you can make; there is no word limit on written testimonies.
+Written testimonies must be submitted by 4 p.m. on the business day before the meeting.
+There is no limit to the number of written comments and there is no word limit on written testimonies.
 They are counted, summarized, and printed in the Board minutes.

 You can live stream the meetings or watch them on X-finity Channel 52 or Vios Channel 20.
 The link to the live stream can be found on the day of the meeting in a banner at the top of the District’s home page or on the Board’s Calendar page.

-You can register to speak at the Policy meetings, the Goals and Guardrails meetings and the Public Hearings using the same registration link or phone number you would use to register for the Action Meetings.
+You can register to speak at the Action meetings, Policy meetings, the Goals and Guardrails meetings and the Public Hearings using this same registration link or phone number.
 There is no limit to the number of people who can speak at the Public Hearing meetings.

 Talking Points for Creating your Testimony